CreamyMilk/buycoinz/README.md

 > ``Transposition = Deletion + Insertion``

-Introduction of transpositions can lead to the creation of some non-gramatical matches that can arise in cases where two consecutive letters are swapped in a word examples of such cases can be viewed below
+Introduction of transpositions can lead to the creation of some non-gramatical matches.<br/>
+Such matches can arise in cases where two consecutive characters are swapped in a word.<br/>

+A few notable examples of such cases can be viewed in the table below

 ##### Minor Examples